Correspondence-free online human motion retargeting

 \subsection{Positioning}

 Table~\ref{tab:rel} summarizes the positioning of our work~\wrt state-of-the-art.
 We classify approaches based on four criteria: using long-term temporal context ($0.5s$ or more) for training, allowing for online inference, modeling geometric detail, and operating on unstructured data for which no correspondences are known.
-By combining the advantages of skeleton-based retargeting and skinning fields, we propose the first correspondence-free retargeting approach that learns long-term temporal context, allows for arbitrary duration at inference, all while modeling geometric detail at the surface level.
+By combining the advantages of skeleton-based retargeting and shape deformation models, we propose the first correspondence-free retargeting approach that learns long-term temporal context, allows for arbitrary duration at inference, and models geometric detail.